 “There is a lot of misinformation out there right now,” Dr. Foley said.
 “Follow what trusted experts are saying and not what is being shared on social media.”

-If you have any general questions and concerns about your pregnancy and are unable to reach your primary care physician, you can call the Nurse on Call line at 844-259-9494 to receive free health care advice 24/7.
+If you have any general questions and concerns about your pregnancy and are unable to reach your primary care physician, you can call the Banner Nurse Now line at 844-259-9494 to receive free health care advice 24/7.